Gateshead Millennium Bridge: Design

-Gateshead Millennium Bridge was constructed to fulfil the following main design constraints: the bridge must be 4.5 m above river-level during high spring tides when closed; nothing must be built on the Gateshead Quayside; the deck must have a 1:20 slope to allow disabled access.
+Gateshead Millennium Bridge was constructed to fulfil the following main design constraints: the bridge must be 4.5 m above river-level during high spring tides when closed; nothing must be built on the Gateshead Quayside; the deck must have no more than a 1:20 slope to allow disabled access.
 The bridge consists of two steel arches – a deck which acts as the pedestrian and cycle path, and a supporting arch.
 The bridge was designed to be as light as possible to allow for easy opening and closing, so the two arches are lighter towards the centre span than at the hinges.
 The pedestrian and cycle deck is a parabolic shape with a 2.7 m vertical camber.
 It is divided into two separate paths on different levels for the different modes of transport, separated by a stainless steel "hedge" with seating areas and steps interspersed throughout.
-The supporting arch is also a parabola, designed in such as way to match the shape of the Tyne Bridge upstream.
+The supporting arch is also a parabola, designed in such a way as to match the shape of the Tyne Bridge upstream.
 The two arches are joined together by 18 suspension cables which provide stability for people crossing the bridge.

 Six hydraulic rams (three on each side) tilt the entire 850,000 kg bridge as a single structure, meaning that when the supporting arch lowers, the pedestrian deck rises to create 25 m of clearance for river traffic to pass underneath.
 The bridge takes around four minutes to rotate through the full 40° from closed to open, moving as fast as 18 mm per second.
 The design is so energy-efficient that, in April 2017, it cost just £3.96 per opening.
 The appearance of the bridge during this manoeuvre has led to it being nicknamed the "Blinking Eye Bridge", and has solidified its reputation as being not only a functional piece of infrastructure but a spectacle in and of itself.
 The rotation of the bridge is also used as a self-cleaning mechanism, as rubbish collected on the deck rolls towards traps built at each end.

 A lighting system designed by Jonathan Spiers and Associates is used at night to attractively illuminate the bridge without causing light pollution, as the cables are too thin to be visible or reflect light at night.
 The lights shine white during the week and a variety of colours over the weekend.
 Green and red LEDs are used during the day to alert cyclists and pedestrians to the bridge's opening and closing.